 I have a powerful pack of Beta Readers I am beholden to who have offered great

 suggestions, encouraged and challenged me on various situations in the story and I have learned something from every single one of them.

 If you like suspense, crime, drama, family sagas and bad guys who curse a lot, there’s a lot of that in this book.
-If you like romance, sex, love, and babies there’s a lot of that too.
-If you like spiritual and psychological...well, you can’t have all the above without the Universe weaving the good and bad together.
+If you like romance, sex, love, and babies, there’s a lot of that too.
+If you like spiritual and psychological... well, you can’t have all the above without the Universe weaving the good and bad together.

-It’s gonna be a wild ride.
+It’s going be a wild ride.
+Believe me.